2018 Meghalaya Legislative Assembly election: Schedule

-Candidates
+Contested Parties

 297 candidates registered to contest the election.

 Issues

 Coal mining in Jaintia Hills

 The Jaintia Hills in the eastern part of the state have rich deposits of coal.
 The National Green Tribunal banned rat-hole mining of coal in the state in 2014.
 Tribal groups across Meghalaya maintain that according to the sixth schedule of the Indian Constitution, they alone have the right to the coal under the hills.
-But the Coal Mines (Nationalisation) Act, 1973, which vests ownership and control of the mineral with the Indian state, expressly lists Meghalaya’s coal mines as being under its purview.
+But the Coal Mines (Nationalisation) Act, 1973, which vests ownership and control of the mineral with the Indian state, expressly lists Meghalaya's coal mines as being under its purview.
 Besides, the Sixth Schedule also confers the right over underground minerals to the Indian state.
 It explicitly mentions the need for "licences or leases for the purpose of prospecting for, or extraction of, minerals".
 According to the Constitution, there is only one way a Sixth Schedule state can be exempted from the coal nationalisation law – by a presidential notification to that effect.
 Official records suggest that while the state government did express apprehension in the wake of the nationalisation of coal, it never applied for an exemption.

 The state, in general turned a blind eye to the small-scale mining of coal, which had a huge impact on the ecology of the region, leading to the ban.
 However, numerous miners and workers were affected by the sudden decision and blame the incumbent Congress government for the failure.
 The Bharatiya Janata Party has promised to resolve the issue in eight months of coming to power, while the Congress government has assigned the mines to Meghalaya Mineral Development Corporation to operate the mines on behalf of the miners.